VinnyVynce/wxMEdit.AppImage/AppImageDiary.md

 This file is the procedure on how I made this AppImage.
 This file will be part of my procedure for future releases of [wxMEdit](https://github.com/wxMEdit/wxMEdit).

 ## Building wxMEdit from source
-Since it was on a pretty old version of Ubuntu, installing the dependencies was pretty easy.
+Since it was built on a pretty old version of Ubuntu, installing the dependencies was fairly easy.
 ```
 sudo apt-add-repository 'deb http://repos.codelite.org/wx3.0.4/ubuntu/ xenial universe'
 sudo apt update